freenas/freenas-docs/userguide/storage.rst

 ================

 Overprovisioning SSDs can be done using the :command:`disk_resize` command in the :ref:`Shell`.
-This can be useful for many differnet scenarios.
+This can be useful for many different scenarios.
 Perhaps the most useful benefit of overprovisioning is that it can extend the life of an SSD greatly.
 Overprovisioning an SSD distributes the total number of writes and erases across more flash blocks on the drive.
 Read more about overprovisioning